Disney English

 Disney English (迪士尼英语 (Díshìní Yīngyǔ)) was a subsidiary of Disney Publishing Worldwide's Disney Learning division that specialized in English language training for young learners, ages 2 to 12, in China using Disney characters.
 Founded in 2008 in Shanghai, its classes used a curriculum put together by teaching professionals from China, Europe, and the United States.
 The program used the "Disney Immersive Storytelling Approach" which created an immersive environment incorporating Disney characters to make learning more fun for children.
 The brand is also used in Europe and Singapore as a name for Disney's English-language learning products.
+The Disney English brand Icon/mark, was co-designed by Bradley Grose and Pilar Dowell, presented to and approved by Bob Iger.
+The Disney English Mickey “e” icon blended imagination, magical fun, and learning into one visual mark combining three core elements: Mickey Mouse, symbolizing Disney's global spirit of goodwill and creativity; Pixie dust inspired by Tinker Bell, evoking magical fun and excitement; The shape of Mickey's head integrated into the lowercase “e,” representing English in a playful, uniquely Disney style.
+Together, the logo captured the magical, child-friendly spirit of learning English through Disney storytelling.